-Health and Social Care is introduced as an option at Kev Stage 4.
-It is concerned with the health and well-being of all individuals at all ages.
-The offered courses combine favourably with all other subjects significant and make а contribution to helping students in chosen career pathways.
+Health and Social Care is introduced as an option at Key Stage 4.
+It is concerned with the health and wellbeing of all individuals at all ages.
+The courses offered combine favourably with all other subjects and make a significant contribution to helping students in chosen career pathways.
 We currently run the BTEC Level 2 in KS4